 First, let’s discuss your Advance Health Care Directive (Medical Power of Attorney).

 One major factor to consider in choosing an Advance Directive agent is the agent’s location.
 Choosing an agent who lives near you makes sense for pragmatic reasons.
 If you experience a medical emergency or become incapacitated, you’ll want your agent to be available as soon as possible.

 If you have a family member or friend who has experience in the medical industry, like a nurse, that might be an advantage when it comes to serving as your agent for medical decisions.
 Sometimes having this field experience helps an agent feel more confident when dealing with medical staff or making well-informed decisions about medical conditions and treatments.
 However, experience in medical matters is by no means a requirement.

-For your financial (Durable) Power of Attorney, the most vital consideration is integrity and trustworthiness.
+For your Durable Power of Attorney, the most vital consideration is integrity and trustworthiness.
 Your Power of Attorney agent will have access to many of or all your financial assets.
-You want to choose someone you trust not to abuse that power.
+You want to feel comfortable that the person you choose will not abuse that power.
 Usually, this person is the same as your Successor Trustee(s)/Executor(s) to avoid conflicting powers.

 It can be difficult as a parent to imagine someone else raising your children.
 But designating a guardian allows you to make this choice, rather than a judge who is unfamiliar with you and your family.

 To select a guardian, consider who would be best able to meet the physical, financial, and emotional demands of raising your children.
 Keep in mind factors like location, parenting skills, religious and moral beliefs, financial security, and age/life stage.

 Once you’ve answered these five key questions, you should be ready for a smooth initial meeting with your Estate Planning attorney.
 When your plan for the future is clear and well-constructed, peace of mind will follow.
 When you’re ready, feel free to contact our law firm to schedule a consultation.